Credit Contracts and Debt Collection

 - If you are selling goods, have you made clear precisely when title to the goods passes to the purchaser and have you included a Romalpa or retention of title clause?
-For those not familiar with Romalpa clause, it is a term in a contract that states that the title or ownership to the goods do not pass until payment is received.
+For those not familiar with Romalpa clauses, it is a term in a contract that states that the title or ownership to the goods do not pass until payment is received.

-- If the debtor is a company, or if you have some doubts about ability to pay, should you get personal guarantees from third parties?
+- If the debtor is a company, or if you have some doubts about ability to pay, you should get personal guarantees from third parties?

 - Do you have a well drafted form of guarantee?